Single- vs. Dual-Policy Reinforcement Learning for Dynamic Bike Rebalancing: Problem Definition and General MDP Framework

-Based on the above notation, our model framework uses multiple agents to enable fully cooperative rebalancing decision-making tasks.
-Each vehicle is regarded as an agent and the decisions (i.e., actions) taken by the vehicles affect each other.
+To efficiently manage the rebalancing process for both SPRL and DPRL, we adopt a continuous-time decision-making framework.
+This approach enables vehicles to make dynamic decisions in response to system changes, resulting in more responsive and adaptive operations.

-We illustrate the states and actions within our continous-time framework in Figure~\ref{fig: timef}.
-The moment vehicle $v_{i} \in V$ arrives at station $g_{k}^{v_{i}}$, all other vehicles either rebalance bikes at their respective stations or relocate to their next stations.
-At vehicle $v_{i}$ reaches its designated station, an action $\textbf{a}_{k}=(l_{k}^{v_{i}}, z_{k}^{v_{i}})$ is instantly generated, dictating the next decision for $v_{i}$ at decision epoch $k$.
-Completing action $\textbf{a}_{k}$, the system transits to the next state $\bm{S_{k+1}}$, and an immediate reward is obtained.
-As previously mentioned, in our context, the immediate reward is given by the negative value of lost rental and return demand occuring within the time segment $[t_k, t_{k+1}]$.
-This reward is computed within the simulator described in Section~\ref{sec3:simulator}.
-The duration between two decision epochs is determined by the global system changes, where the next epoch begins each time a vehicle arrives at a station.
+\textbf{SPRL Time Framework.} We illustrate the SPRL time framework in Figure~\ref{fig: timeSP}.
+When vehicle $v_{i} \in V$ arrives at station $g_{k}^{v_{i}}$, all other vehicles continue executing their current actions ---either performing rebalancing operations at their respective stations or traveling to their next destinations.
+Upon arrival, vehicle $v_{i}$ immediately takes an action $\textbf{a}_{k}=(l_{k}^{v_{i}}, z_{k}^{v_{i}})$, determining both the inventory and routing decisions for $v_{i}$ at step $k$.
+Once action $\textbf{a}_{k}$ is completed, the system transitions to the next state $\bm{S_{k+1}}$, and an immediate reward is obtained within the time segment $[t_k, t_{k+1}]$ as described in Section~\ref{simulator}.
+The duration between decision steps is driven by system dynamics; specifically, a new time step begins whenever the next vehicle arrives at a station.

+\textbf{DPRL Time Framework.} In previous SPRL frameworks~\citep{li2018dynamic, yindeep}, inventory and routing decisions for vehicle $v_{i}$ are made simultaneously in state $\bm{S_{k}}$.
+However, when vehicle $v_{i}$ completes the inventory operation at $t_{k+2}$, the routing decision made at~$t_{k}$ may no longer be optimal due to system changes, particularly user demand, that occur during the interval $[t_k, t_{k+2}]$.
+The DPRL framework addresses this limitation by decoupling inventory and routing decisions, capturing system dynamics in a more realistic and granular way.
+Specifically, DPRL executes the inventory decision when the vehicle arrives at a station and defers routing decisions until after the inventory operation is completed.
+This allows the routing decision to incorporate the most up-to-date system information, including recent changes in demand or station status.
+Similarly, routing decisions are made upon departure from the station, and inventory decisions are deferred until arrival at the next station.